-To learn more about how to fill out a form using Dashlane, click here.
+Learn more about how to fill out a form using Dashlane.

 Note that Sync is only available for Premium and business plans, including trial plans.
-For more information on syncing your Dashlane data, please click here.
+Learn more about syncing your Dashlane data.

-Breaches are unfortunately common, and we want you to be the first to know if your account may have been compromised.
+Breaches are unfortunately common, and we want you to be the first to know if your account might have been compromised.

-We'll send you an alert if a hack is linked to an account you have stored in Dashlane, and prompt you to change that password and any other accounts using a similar password.
-You can learn more about these types of alerts here.
+We'll send you an alert if a hack is linked to an account you have stored in Dashlane and prompt you to change that password and any other accounts using a similar password.
+Learn more about these types of alerts.

 - Password Changer gives you the option to automatically change passwords for compatible accounts in seconds.

-- Password Generator is a tool Dashlane automatically proposes when you create new accounts, and that generates new, unique passwords that you'll never even have to learn.
+- Password Generator automatically offers to generate new, unique passwords for you that you'll never even have to learn.
 You can also use it to generate passwords for existing accounts.